 Excerpt: God did not annul His word but, in Paul’s day, elected a remnant from Israel to receive Abraham’s call.
 Israel’s promises and covenants remain intact, but are now for those that are regarded as children, which include believing Gentiles.
 The chosen remnant is a continuation of Israel of the Old Testament; not a new entity with new founding principles.

-This is a summary of the article on Israel in Romans 9 – 11.
-This article provides the approach, logic and types of evidence provided in the main document, but it excludes some of the detail.
-While the main article more or less sequentially works through Romans 9 – 11, this article discusses these chapters thematically.
+This is a summary of the article on Israel in Romans 9 to 11.
+While the main article works more or less sequentially through Romans 9 to 11, this article discusses these chapters thematically.